woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Eight
 So to say that “mind” does not exist means that “you” and “I” do not exist.
 We think of ourselves as making decisions, but nobody is there to make them.
 “You” and “I” as self-guiders, as controllers, as choosers don’t exist.
 There’s nobody home.
 There are simply thoughts... **and thoughts expressing** **themselves in activity through a servo-mechanism**.
 Each thing that we think of as “us” is just another thought.
 There is no center.
 “You” and “I” are an illusion.

-In fact, we’re entirely a stimulus/response mechanism.
-A machine.
-A very complex machine, but a machine never-theless.
+<font color=red>In fact, we’re entirely a stimulus/response mechanism.
+A machine. </font>A very complex machine, but a machine never-theless.
 Normally we’re accustomed to think only of objects such as jukeboxes and billiard balls as being completely in the realm of stimulus-response.
 We push a button on the jukebox and it plays “White Christmas.”
 We knock a billiard ball and it rolls across the table.

 But now let’s move up the scale to plant life.
 A plant is a mechanism which is wired up to respond to the environment in a particular way.
 Light shines on it and its chemistry turns carbon and minerals to sugar and oxygen.

 Now consider animals.
 Behaviorists demonstrate that animals act entirely within the parameters of stimulus-response.
 We may like that or not, approve of it or not, but the demonstration remains.
 It looks as if the cat chooses whether or not to walk into the bedroom, but actually it’s simply responding to stimuli.
-The difference between a plant and an animal in this respect is that an animal has a much more complex set of responses and it can distinguish between different types of stimuli.
-For instance, a pet can normally distinguish between someone it knows and someone it doesn’t know, and it can respond accordingly in a variety of different ways. **Stimulus-response in animals is much richer than that of plants, but the quality is the same.**
+**The difference between a plant and an animal in this respect is that an animal has a much more complex set of responses and it can distinguish between different types of stimuli.** For instance, a pet can normally distinguish between someone it knows and someone it doesn’t know, and it can respond accordingly in a variety of different ways. **Stimulus-response in animals is much richer than that of plants, but the quality is the same.**

 Now let’s move up to humans.
 A human being is also a stimulus-response mechanism, but a vastly more complex one.
 The human mechanism has an ability to distinguish between many thousands of different types of stimuli, and its range of responses is exceedingly broad and rich.

 But this is perhaps not the most significant difference between the human and animal mechanisms.
-Perhaps the most significant difference is that we humans have a sound-track — an accompanying voice-over which takes all of our responses and explains them, justifies them, rationalizes them.
+Perhaps the most significant difference is that <font color=red>we humans have a sound-track</font> — an accompanying voice-over which takes all of our responses and explains them, justifies them, rationalizes them.
 This **mental sound-track** is absolutely part-and-parcel of the stimulus-response system, but it gives rise to the idea of the“I” and thus to the idea that this “I” is guiding itself, that this “I” is choosing and deciding.

 If a billiard ball is thrown off of a cliff it will fall.
 If an animal is thrown off a cliff it will fall and its organism will produce the emotion of fear on the way down.
 If you or I are thrown off a cliff we will fall and our responses will include a range of emotions such as fear, anger, regret, etc. However, in addition there will be something else — there will be a sound-track all the way down giving our stories as to why we were thrown, what's happening, what's going to happen and so on.
 All of which will be part of the response mechanism.

-One of the things which makes it so difficult to see us humans as being entirely stimulus-response is that part of the mechanism’s range of responses is the ability to alter its future responses to stimuli.
-One of our human responses is to alter our future responses.
-This very sophisticated response tends to look like “choice,” even though it is still stimulus-response.
+One of the things which makes it so difficult to see us humans as being entirely stimulus-response is that part of the mechanism’s range of responses is the ability to alter its future responses to stimuli. <font color=red>One of our human responses is to alter our future responses.
+This very sophisticated response tends to look like “choice,” even though it is still stimulus-response.</font>

 Another smokescreen is that the human mechanism’s responses are often unpredictable — simply because we are so complex.
 The human mechanism is so unbelievably complex that there is often no way to predict what the responses will be, and this unpredictability is taken as further evidence of choice and control.

 **To say on the one hand that the mind is totally a stimulus-response mechanism and to say on the other hand that  the mind creates its own version of reality seems like a paradox.
 But look closely and we’ll see that the two statements are actually saying the same thing.**

-The mind responds to stimuli from the environment and part of its response is to label, categorize, judge, evaluate.
+The mind responds to stimuli from the environment and <font color=red>part of its response is to label, categorize, judge, evaluate</font>.
 On the basis of this it desires certain things and desires to avoid other things.
 And then it feels a sense of pleasure or pain depending on whether the environment provides what it desires.
 But what it desires, and its response to what it gets, is entirely a function of its own programming.
-Thus its sense of pleasure or pain in a given moment is dependent on its own stimulus-response conditioning, not on what the environment is providing.
+Thus<font color=red> its sense of pleasure or pain in a given moment is dependent on its own stimulus-response conditioning, not on what the environment is providing</font>.

-In other words,**<u>mind responds to reality by creating its own version of reality</u>.** That horse is really no good.
+In other words,<font color=red>**mind responds to reality by creating its own version of reality**</font>.
+That horse is really no good.
 Cherries really taste better than melons.
 I was really justified in doing that.
 And so forth.
 Each of those statements is a version of reality; each is totally created by the mind.

 Mind is totally stimulus-response and simultaneously it is totally responsible for its experience of reality.
 And not only is the mind stimulus-response, but the environment is too; it is all stimulus-response.
 Mind is trying to maintain control when there is no such thing as independent control. **All parts** **of the environment, including the mind as one of those parts,** **are simply responding.** Long before the days of behaviorists, the Buddha called this “co-dependent co-origination.”